fantastic001/phd/rm/overview.md

 SDNE [@wang_structural_2016] is another static graph embedding technique that uses deep autoencoders to learn node representations.
 SDNE uses deep neural networks to capture the non-linear relationships in the graph, allowing for more expressive embeddings.
 The method incorporates both first-order and second-order proximity to preserve the local and global structures of the graph.

+When graph represents multiple different types of relationships between nodes, then heterogeneous graph embedding techniques can be used like HERec [@shi_heterogeneous_2018] which is designed to handle heterogeneous graphs with multiple types of nodes and edges.
+HERec uses meta-path-based random walks to capture the complex relationships in heterogeneous graphs, allowing for more informative embeddings.
+The method employs a two-level embedding approach, where node embeddings are learned at both the node type level and the overall graph level.

 ## Dynamic graph embeddings

 For dynamic graphs, there is dynamic version of Node2Vec [@mahdavi_dynnode2vec_2018] which extends the original Node2Vec algorithm to handle dynamic graphs by updating the embeddings incrementally as the graph evolves.
 The method uses a combination of random walks and temporal information to capture the changes in the graph structure over time, allowing for efficient updates to the node embeddings without retraining from scratch.